- Timetable & Delivery

 Timetable & Delivery

 Courses consist of one 2-hour session per week on a designated evening.
 To check the evening each course will run, please see the individual page for each course.
-All classes run from 6pm – 8pm and will take place on our Ormskirk campus.
+All classes run from 6pm – 8pm.
+Face to face classes will take place on our Ormskirk campus, whilst online classes will take place via Blackboard Collaborate.
 Step 1 courses start in October, and the continuing Step 2 courses commence in the following January.

 Delivery and ICT Requirements

-Classes in 2020/21 will be delivered face to face in a classroom but in the event that social distancing restrictions prevent this, all courses will be delivered online with live sessions delivered on Microsoft Teams or Blackboard Collaborate.
-If sessions move online, participants will need a computer with a camera and microphone, and access to the internet in order to take part.
+Classes starting in January 2021 will take place online via Blackboard Collaborate.
+Participants will need a computer with a camera and microphone, and access to the internet in order to take part.

 Support & Resources